code64/cleverreach-extension/readme.txt

 * PHP SOAP extension
 * CleverReach API key

+= Using WP-CLI =
+1. Install and activate: `wp plugin install cleverreach-extension --activate`

+= Using Composer =
+1. Install: `composer create-project hofmannsven/cleverreach-extension --stability=dev`
+2. Activate the plugin on the plugin dashboard

 = Using the WordPress dashboard =
 1. Navigate to the 'Add New' in the plugins dashboard
 2. Search for 'CleverReach Extension'